B1aZ3ng/HIN/Big O notation.md

 	- if run time doubles with every linear increase of the input size: O(2^n)
 	- if scales logarithmically: O(log n)

+## Space complexity
+-  just whether how much memory is being used by a algorithm (by the input ofc)
+-